 Promotion | - |

-Currency | Crypto and fiat |
+Currency | USD, EUR, and GBP |

-The exchange currently has 4 million users, and offers a diverse array of financial services in addition to cryptocurrency trading.
+The exchange currently has 15+ million users, and offers a diverse array of financial services in addition to cryptocurrency trading.
 CEX.IO added card deposits in 2014, and have processed over USD $1 billion in payments since.
 Sure, this is chump change compared to big players like Coinbase, but it’s nothing to sneeze at either.

 CEX.IO has repeatedly taken the path of most regulation.
 They attained their MSB (Money Service Business) license in 2015 from FinCEN, the US financial watchdog.
-They opened a US office in 2019, and have attained Money Transmitter Licenses (MTLs) in 31 US states.
+They opened a US office in 2019, and have attained Money Transmitter Licenses (MTLs) in 35 US states.

 CEX.IO gets points for being relatively transparent about its security measures.
 It loses more because many of those measures are inadequate compared to industry standards.
 For the sake of fairness, we’ll start with what CEX.IO does right.

+CEX.IO has comprehensive insurance for some users.
+All United States residents’ USD funds are covered by FDIC insurance, up to a maximum of $250,000 per person.
 Hot wallets hold a small percentage of funds and only hold company funds.
 Exposure to risk is entirely borne by CEX.IO.
 100% of client funds are stored in cold wallets, and client funds are moved to cold wallets daily.
+Cold wallets are protected by multi-signature wallets, which means that transactions require multiple confirmations.
+There’s also some serious security for those cold wallets, including armed security personnel protecting physical access to Hardware Security Modules.

 Now we get to the not so good aspects of CEX.IO’s security.
-My major issue is that the security measures they list are either word salad, or the absolute bare minimum polished to a shine and presented as groundbreaking.
+One major issue is that the security measures they list are either word salad, or the absolute bare minimum polished to a shine and presented as groundbreaking.

 One of the big points of contention is CEX.IO’s self-proclaimed use of TLS 1.2 encryption of personal data, which is not the highest level of encryption.
 TLS 1.3 is currently industry standard.
 In an industry that lives and dies by encryption, this is a big misstep.